On and around the roads at Leavers

 - Take a break: To reduce the risk of fatigue, plan breaks every two hours.
 Check out our list of top places to stop.

-- Limit distractions: It’s smart to keep your group small to minimise distractions for the driver.
+- Limit distractions: Red P-platers are limited to carrying one passenger in their vehicle.
+Some exemptions apply.
 The fewer passengers you have, the easier it is for the driver to stay focused.
 According to a study, teenage drivers are more likely to crash when they have passengers.
 The crash risk is highest when multiple passengers are present.

 Don’t be tempted by your phone.
 Make sure it’s out of your reach and let your passenger be the navigator and select the tunes. - Obey the laws: Speeding, drink and drug driving, using a mobile phone or not wearing a seatbelt are not only illegal; they’re extremely risky driving behaviours.